Green Mountain Club

 Can I throw it in the privy?

 You’ve heard it’s harmful to litter.
 But when hiking it’s not clear what the best way to get rid of your trash actually is, especially once outhouses are involved.
-For example, when you are two miles into a hike, what do you do when you realize you forgot toilet paper, or that you need to […]
+For […]

 Filed Under: Education, Hiking, Sustainability